Archasmiel/Archasmiel/README.md

 <!-- **KariSpace/KariSpace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->
 <!--- - 🔭  I’m currently working on https://github.com/KariSpace/dark-chome-extension -->
 - 🌱 I’m currently learning Java for making minecraft mods and other stuff.
-- 👯 I’m looking to collaborate on some intersting projects to improve my teamwork skills. <!-- - 🤔 I’m looking for help with ... -->
+- 👯 I’m looking to collaborate on some intersting projects to improve my team work skills. <!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about mathematical solutions of program ***poggers***
+- 💬 Ask me about mathematical solutions of program
 - 📫 My contacts:
 - - Telegram: https://t.me/archasmiel
-- 😄  Pronouns: Arch - like archangel, chasmiel - from my first nickname Chasmity meaning ceaseless void
-- ⚡  Fun fact: Always tired and need motivation.
-Memory like gold fish.
+- ⚡  Fun fact: I like drawing